floklimm/shinyTutorial/shinyTutorial.md

 # shinyTutorial
 This is a small tutorial for the R package Shiny.
-Dominik Schwarz and I wrote it for internal usage for the Oxford Protein Informatics Group (OPIG) in 2019.
+Dominik Schwarz and I wrote it for internal usage for the Oxford Protein Informatics Group (OPIG) in 2019 but we make it publicly available.

 ## Tutorial

 ### What is Shiny and why should I care?
 Shiny is a RStudio package/library that allows the construction of interactive web pages that call R code.
-The two reasons I ended up using it for one of my projects was two-fold:
+The two reasons I ended up using it for one of my research projects was two-fold:
 - Shiny allows the incorporation of R code (which my project was written in), and
 - It was fairly straightforward to build the webtool (in comparison with, for example, Flask in Python or D3 in JavaScript).